 If the bank drops its rates then you’ll still be offered the lower rate on your home loan, but the rate lock fee will not be refunded.

-The exact fee charged to lock in a fixed rate will be at your lender’s discretion, with some charging a fixed rate lock fee while others calculate it based on a percentage of the amount being borrowed.
-For instance, one institution may charge a $700 rate lock fee, while some offer the service free of charge.
+A rate lock fee typically lasts around 90 days, though this can vary between lenders.
+The exact fee charged to lock in a fixed rate may also vary – some lenders charge a fixed rate lock fee, while others calculate the fee based on a percentage of the amount being borrowed.
+A small number of lenders may offer to lock your fixed rate free of charge.